Zopiclone 7.5 MG Sleeping Pills

 Each white, round, biconvex, film-coated tablet, printed “Z 5” on one side and “P” on the other side, contains zopiclone 7.5 mg.
 Nonmedicinal ingredients: carboxymethylcellulose sodium, cornstarch, dibasic calcium phosphate, hydroxypropyl cellulose, hydroxypropyl methylcellulose, lactose, magnesium stearate, microcrystalline cellulose, polyethylene glycol, and titanium dioxide.

 The usual starting dose is 2 mg taken just before bedtime when required to help with difficulty sleeping.
-The recommended adult dose of zopiclone ranges from 2 mg to 7.5 mg.
+The recommended adult dose of zopiclone sleeping pills in uk ranges from 2 mg to 7.5 mg.
 The maximum daily dose is 7.5 mg for seniors, people with reduced liver or kidney function, and people taking certain medications.
 This medication may be habit-forming and should be taken exactly as prescribed by your doctor.
-You should not typically use zopiclone for more than 7 to 10 days in a row.
+You should not typically use sleeping tablets for more than 7 to 10 days in a row.

 If you have been taking this medication regularly for an extended period of time, do not stop taking it suddenly without talking with your doctor.